stefan-it/stefan-it/README.md

 Latest news of new language models, PRs and many more!

+* 18.09.2025: New project: Baivaria - a strong Bavarian encoder-only model is released!
+Available on the Model Hub [here](https://huggingface.co/bavarian-nlp/baivaria-v1) and more details can be found in this [GitHub repo](https://github.com/stefan-it/baivaria)!

+* 09.09.2025: Check out our new [Llama-GENBA-10B: A Trilingual Large Language Model for German, English and Bavarian](https://arxiv.org/abs/2509.05668) paper!

 * 08.07.2025: New project started: the [Bavarian NLP](https://huggingface.co/bavarian-nlp) organization on the Model Hub with lot of new resources for Bavarian.

 * 03.03.2025: BERT5urk, a new T5 language model for Turkish is [out now](https://huggingface.co/stefan-it/bert5urk)!